Emergency advice

 • You could place cushions behind them or under their knees.

-• If this is their first angina attack, they have no angina medication on them, the pain comes on at rest, is more frequent, worse or different to previous attacks, advise them to seek urgent medical aid.
+• If this is their first angina attack, they have no angina medication on them, or the pain comes on at rest, is more frequent, worse or different to previous attacks, advise them to seek urgent medical aid.

 2. Ask if the casualty has any angina medication, like a spray or tablets.
 If they do, let them take it themselves but help them if needed.